Network address translation: Applications affected by NAT

-Other possibilities are Internet Gateway Device Protocol, NAT Port Mapping Protocol (NAT-PMP), or Port Control Protocol (PCP), but these require the NAT device to implement that protocol.
+Other possibilities are Port Control Protocol (PCP), NAT Port Mapping Protocol (NAT-PMP), or Internet Gateway Device Protocol but these require the NAT device to implement that protocol.

 Most client–server protocols (FTP being the main exception), however, do not send layer 3 contact information and do not require any special treatment by NATs.
 In fact, avoiding NAT complications is practically a requirement when designing new higher-layer protocols today.

 NATs can also cause problems where IPsec encryption is applied and in cases where multiple devices such as SIP phones are located behind a NAT.
 Phones that encrypt their signaling with IPsec encapsulate the port information within an encrypted packet, meaning that NAT devices cannot access and translate the port.
 In these cases, the NAT devices revert to simple NAT operations.
 This means that all traffic returning to the NAT is mapped onto one client, causing service to more than one client behind the NAT to fail.
 There are a couple of solutions to this problem: one is to use TLS, which operates at layer 4 and does not mask the port number; another is to encapsulate the IPsec within UDP – the latter being the solution chosen by TISPAN to achieve secure NAT traversal, or a NAT with "IPsec Passthru" support; another is to use a session border controller to help traverse the NAT.

-Interactive Connectivity Establishment is a NAT traversal technique that does not rely on ALG support.
+Interactive Connectivity Establishment (ICE) is a NAT traversal technique that does not rely on ALG support.

 The DNS protocol vulnerability announced by Dan Kaminsky on July 8, 2008, is indirectly affected by NAT port mapping.
 To avoid DNS cache poisoning, it is highly desirable not to translate UDP source port numbers of outgoing DNS requests from a DNS server behind a firewall that implements NAT.
 The recommended workaround for the DNS vulnerability is to make all caching DNS servers use randomized UDP source ports.
 If the NAT function de-randomizes the UDP source ports, the DNS server becomes vulnerable.